nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

         sta screenptr+1
 ```

-Sure this code could probably be more compact but what if we didn't need manipulate 16-bit addresses in the first place?
-Let's see how we can avoid it.
+Sure this code could probably be made smaller but what if we didn't need manipulate 16-bit addresses in the first place?
+Let's see this can be avoided.

 ## Trick 1: Scrolling!